 If you're committed to your daily workout or your hair tends to get greasy, then daily hair washing may be your thing.
 While it can be helpful to rinse away all the sweat and oil from your dirty hair, it's not always realistic.
 If you're feeling low on time or don't want to deal with keeping up with your lengthy hair care routine, then you can skip your daily wash without anyone knowing.

 The more you wash your hair, the more sebum, or oil, your scalp produces to compensate for the shampoo stripping your hair of its natural oils.
 Once your hair settles into a more natural sebum-producing cycle, then you'll find going a day or two between shampoos is doable.

 Another benefit of waiting to shampoo your hair is that you can help preserve your hair color.
-Frequent hair washing can also weaken your hair, which results in breakage.
-If you want to help preserve the overall health of your hair but can't go too long in-between washes, then try cleansing your strands every other day.
+Frequent washing can also weaken your hair, which results in breakage.
+If you want to preserve your overall hair health but can't go too long in-between washes, then try cleansing your strands every other day.

 Use a Dry Shampoo

 Dry shampoos are an excellent way to rid your hair of grease, grime, and sweat.
 You can buy dry shampoo in two different forms: powder or aerosol spray.
 Both types work to absorb oil, but depending on your hair type, you should experiment to see what works best for your hair.

 After your hair is cool, lift it in sections and spray the dry shampoo directly onto the root of your hair.
 Try to avoid your scalp, since dry shampoo can dry it out, making it feel tight and itchy.